lunfardo314/verkle/README.md

 * for any not `nil` child with index `0 <= i < 256`, the `Pi = P || {i} = K || N.pathFragment || {i}` is the key of the node
   which contains the _vector_ of commitments of the child.
 Here `{i}` is a slice of one byte.

-So, whenever we need a proof for the key/value pair `K: V` `in the state, we start from the empty key which corresponds to the root node and then recursively follow the path by concatenating corresponding `pathFragment` values and picking corresponding byte of the next child in each node.
-The process finished when we reach our key and the node with that key with terminal value which is (must be) a commitment to `V.
+So, whenever we need a proof for the key/value pair `K: V` in the state, we start from the empty key which corresponds to the root node and then recursively follow the path by concatenating corresponding `pathFragment` values and picking corresponding byte of the next child in each node.
+The process finished when we reach our key and the node which contains commitment of the terminal value `V`.

 ## Example

 Let's say we have the following key/value pairs in the state:
 ```
    "": <trusted setup>
    "abra": "something"
    "abrakadabra": "anything"
    "abra+": "314"
    "abra@": "217"
    "abra-+" "42"
 ```

 The resulting 257-ary verkle trie will look like this: